How does one get a Sponsor?

-In order to select a Sponsor, it is best to attend as many meetings as possible, whether in-person, online or over the phone.
-Attending meetings consistently can help you get to know other MA members.
-You may hear from someone who is living a life of recovery that resonates with you, or someone may share in a meeting that they are available to Sponsor, then you could ask them if they are willing to Sponsor.
-Use the MA Meeting Finder to find meetings.
+Attending meetings consistently helps you get to know other MA members.
+You may hear from someone who is living a life of recovery that resonates with you.
+Step out of your comfort zone and ask if they are willing to Sponsor.

 Frequently Asked Questions